beatusia/stock-price-predictor/README.md

 # 📈 Stock Price Predictor

-Predict next-day stock price movement (up/down) using historical OHLCV data.
+Predict next-day stock price movement using historical OHLCV data.
-This project is part of my AI/ML apprenticeship and focuses on applying core supervised learning techniques to a real-world finance problem.
+This project is part of my AI/ML apprenticeship and focuses on applying core learning techniques to a real-world finance problem.

 ---